ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-linking.md

 The image link can be added or edited via the image toolbar.
 An icon in top right corner of the image indicates the presence of a link.

+An example source code for block image would look similar to this one:

 ```html
 <figure class="image">
 	<a href="...">